arjish/meta-meta-classification/README.md

 python ./main_query.py data/ILSVRC/ ckptILSVRC_4_3/ -p filelistILSVRC_test -cf cluster_4_3 -cl 4 -m 3 -t
 ```

-This generates `Numpy` files storing the query logits(preds) and query accuracy for all these problems.
+This generates `.npy` files storing the query logits (preds) and query accuracy for all these problems.

 4. Train meta-aggregator using the query preds obtained from (3) for the training problems: